 Craig Fees is the founding archivist and oral historian for the Planned Environment Therapy Trust Archive and Study Centre, a specialist repository devoted to environmental and related group therapies.
 In this role, his main concern since 1989 has been with establishing and developing a research resource, while encouraging and facilitating the research and publications of others.
 His current research interests include the history of 20th century therapeutic environments for children, and therapeutic communities in mental hospitals since 1940.

-He is a member of the International Editorial Board of the journal Therapeutic Communities, a Trustee and member of the Oral History Society Committee, a Member of the Mulberry Bush Organisation, and a Registered Member of the Archives and Records Association.
+He is a member of the International Editorial Board of the journal Therapeutic Communities, a Trustee and member of the Oral History Society Committee, and a Registered Member of the Archives and Records Association.

 – Designer and Project Director for the Heritage Lottery Fund-supported “Therapeutic Living With Other People’s Children: an oral history of residential therapeutic child care c.
 1930-c.
 1980”